luungoc2005/luungoc2005-github-io-old/_posts/2017-1-16-my-shazam-adventure.markdown

 I just now added the following items to my to-do list for the holidays to come:

-* Testing a different fingerprinting method (perhaps non FFT-based) for better accuracy
+* Testing a different fingerprinting algorithm (perhaps non FFT-based) for better accuracy
 * Re-implement this also in Javascript.
 Reason: I want to make an Electron app because nothing beats D3.js when it comes to visualization (WPF libraries wouldn't come close).
-However audio format and processing libraries for Javascript are few and far between (probably due to performance reasons).
+However audio format and processing libraries for Javascript (v8) are few and far between.
 This will be a giant pain to deal with.
 * (Probably) clean up the experimental code a bit and release it if there is any demand.